A ventricular assist device (VAD), also known as a

 rest of your body.

-This picture shows a left-ventricular assist
+This picture shows one type of a left-ventricular assist

 aorta and the rest of the body.
 Other types of VADs pull blood from the right